postmodern/chruby/README.md

 * Adds `$GEM_HOME` and `$GEM_PATH` to `$PATH`.
 * Optionally sets `$RUBYOPT` is a second argument is given (ex: `--1.9`).
 * Additionally sets `$RUBY_PATH`, `$RUBY_VERSION` and `$RUBY_ENGINE`.
+* Calls `hash -r` to clear the command-lookup hash-table.
+* Fuzzy matching of Rubies by name.
 * Defaults to the system Ruby.
-* Fuzzy matching of Rubies by name.
 * Small (~80 LOC).

 ## Anti-Features